-Student life at the Center for Injury Research and Prevention (CIRP) is anything but a "typical" research co-op or internship experience.
-Our students become important participants in their research activities and see projects through from beginning to end as often as possible.
-Students are also encouraged to attend meetings, training, and presentations to become fully immersed in CIRP and The Children’s Hospital of Philadelphia (CHOP).
+Research co-op student life at the Center for Injury Research and Prevention (CIRP) is anything but a "typical" research co-op or internship experience.
+The CIRP research co-op students become important participants in their research activities and see projects through from beginning to end as often as possible.
+As part of CIRP research co-op student life, they are also encouraged to attend meetings, training, and presentations to become fully immersed in CIRP and The Children’s Hospital of Philadelphia (CHOP).